gtsli/grocery_e-receipt/api/README.md

 ## To set up the server and test:

-You will probably want Postman to make a GET HTTP request to the server Install at https://www.getpostman.com
+You will probably want Postman to make a GET HTTP request to the server.
+Install at https://www.getpostman.com

 To run the the web service via Flask, run the following command: